 - Some teens may make jokes.
 Humor can be a way to help them cope, but discourage them from humor that disregards the importance of taking the tragedy seriously.

 - Some teens may be very interested in discussing the policy and/or political issues involved.
-Be willing to engage them in serious discussions about related issues included public safety, racism, media coverage and stereotyping, and gun control.
+Be willing to engage them in serious discussions about related issues included gun control, public safety, racism, antisemitism, islamophobia, media coverage, and stereotyping.

 - Some young people might want to take action in some way.
 Get your kids connected to positive responses in their community either directly connected to the event or related to ongoing advocacy and organizing.

 - This event may trigger existing anxiety, anger or fears about personal and community safety, especially for youth who have experienced violence.
 Listen to your child.
 Listen listen listen.
-And assure your child that you are working hard alongside them to make sure all people feel safe and respected.
+And assure your child that you are working hard alongside them to make sure all people feel safe, seen, and respected.

 - Seek out accurate and affirming media – watch, read, and share stories of resilience, organizing, advocacy, and support with your child.